-Second, we investigate whether changes in data collection or data definitions over this period could explain the findings, and fail to find evidence for this.
+Secondly, we investigate whether changes in data collection or data definitions over this period could explain the findings, and fail to find evidence for this.
 The rape models are estimated using state by year data from the UCR.
-It could be the case that jurisdiction level attrition is causing the observed decrease in rape offenses.
-We re-estimate the models using data based on jurisdiction level files (see Chalfin and McCrary (forthcoming) for a description of these data).
-We re-estimate equation (1) with both a balanced and unbalanced panel of jurisdictions using forcible rape offenses as the dependent variable from this dataset.
-The results in Table 8 indicate that jurisdiction attrition cannot be driving the rape result, as the results are robust to both the balanced and unbalanced panel of jurisdictions.
-In fact, 91.2 percent of all jurisdictions appear in the data consistently from 1999-2009.
+It could be the case that jurisdiction level attrition is causing the observed decrease in rape offences.
+We re-estimate the models using data based on jurisdiction level files (see Chalfin and McCrary, forthcoming for a description of these data).
+We re-estimate equation (1) with both a balanced and unbalanced panel of jurisdictions using forcible rape offences as the dependent variable from this data set.
+The results in Table 8 indicate that jurisdiction attrition cannot be driving the rape result, as the results are robust to both the balanced and unbalanced panel of jurisdictions appear in the data consistently from 1999-2009.